Welder Resume Guide: Florida Edition (2026)

 Key Takeaways

-For Entry-Level Welders: - Invest in AWS certification—it validates your skills to employers - Document your weld test pass rates and inspection history from school or early employment - Specify every process and position you're qualified to weld
+For Entry-Level Welders: - Invest in AWS certification—it validates your skills to Florida employers - Get TWIC card early—required for most shipyard and port facility work - Specify every process and position you're qualified to weld - Consider AWS D1.6 stainless steel certification for shipbuilding opportunities

-For Experienced Welders: - Lead with your certifications, including full specification details - Quantify quality metrics (acceptance rates, defect rates, production volumes) - Highlight specialized credentials (pipeline, aerospace, pressure vessel) that command premium pay
+For Experienced Welders: - Lead with your certifications, including full specification details - Quantify quality metrics (acceptance rates, defect rates, production volumes) - Highlight NAVSEA qualification and shipyard experience—these command premium pay in Florida - Document specialized material experience (HY-80, aluminum, stainless)

 Related Guides